 Keesler Air Force Base is home to Keesler Medical Center, a busy 60 bed hospital that cares for active duty service members and their families, retired service members and VA patients.
 The medicine residency is a three year program that provides training in inpatient medicine, ambulatory medicine and preventative care.
+Our program has training affiliations with the University of Mississippi Medical Center, Gulfport Memorial Hospital, and Singing River Hospital System.
 Upon graduation, Keesler residents are board eligible internal medicine physicians and many go on to subspecialties to include pulmonary critical care, cardiology, nephrology and hematology/oncology.

-Col. Rita Duboyce, MC Lt.
-Col. Wayne Latack, MC, FACP, FACN
+Col. Robert Cromer, MD, FACS Col. Wayne Latack, MD, FACP, FACN

 To follow us on Facebook here.

 To hear from our residents click here.

 For our PDF pamphlet of our program click here.